 Total revenues are from external customers and segment revenues are specific to our three reportable segments and all other revenues are specific to our non-operating segment revenues.
-Revenues are further described in "Note 3 - Revenues."
+Revenues are further described in "Note 3 - Revenue."

 Our primary measure of segment profitability is segment adjusted EBITDA, which is based on segment earnings before interest, taxes, depreciation, amortization, share-based compensation expense and other adjustments.
 Research and development expenses are included in segment adjusted EBITDA.
-Corporate and other includes business activities (profit and loss), corporate and other expenses (overhead support and centrally managed or shared facilities costs) that do not individually meet the criteria for segment reporting.
+All other includes results from non-core business activities (including integrated services and projects), and corporate includes overhead support and centrally managed or shared facilities costs.
+All other and corporate do not individually meet the criteria for segment reporting.